OlliMeeco/meecodocs/guides/connections-and-sharing.md

 ### Creating A Share

-In this section, to create a share, User 1 will generate a DEK dedicated to this share, re-encrypt a card and store it as a share, and share the DEK with User2, encrypted by the Public Key of User 2.
+In this section, to create a share, User 1 will generate a DEK dedicated to this share, re-encrypt a item and store it as a share, and share the DEK with User2, encrypted by the Public Key of User 2.

 The process of encryption and the key exchange is abstracted into something called _Encryption Space_.
 An encryption space exists both in the _**Keystore**_ and the _**Vault**_ and both records share the same ID.
 The function of the encryption space in the _**Keystore**_ is key exchange.
 The function of the encryption space in the _**Vault**_ is a way to point to the correct encryption space in the _**Keystore**_ for a given connection.